Washington (D.C.) -- History

 Found in 18 Collections and/or Records:

-Overview This collection consists of records relating to the Washington, D.C. restaurant Ben's Chilli Bowl dating from 1943-201.
+This collection consists of records relating to the Washington, D.C. restaurant Ben's Chili Bowl dating from 1943-2023.

-Collection includes meeting minutes, correspondence, newsletters, and files with subjects of importance to the residents of Burleith.
+Collection includes meeting minutes, correspondence, newsletters, files with subjects of importance to the residents of Burleith, and Burleith Citizens Association websites.
 The collection also includes material about the social activities sponsored by the Burleith Citizens Association such as a neighborhood flea market and art show.

 The Center for Washington Area Studies (CWAS) is a multi-disciplinary university-wide research center whose purpose is to encourage, promote and engage in research related to Washington, D.C. and surrounding region.
 This collection includes publications produced by the Center for Washington Area Studies.
 The materials range from 1975 to 1992 and include various topics and people in and about the Washington, D.C. area.